 You can start now and stockpile some quantities of first aid, cleaning supplies, and personal hygiene items to get you through for a little while.
 But the truth is that for an extended chaos situation, having alternatives other people don’t know about will come in handy.
-The ability to treat minor wounds, infections, colds, and other health issues could be a life and death difference in a survival situation that lasts more than a few months.
+The ability to treat minor wounds, infections, colds, and other issues could be a life and death difference in a survival situation that lasts more than a few months.

 If you haven’t already tried them, now is a great time to research essential oil uses for survival purposes.
 Essential oils are concentrated, and in most cases, are used with a carrier oil or diluted with water, which means a little oil goes a very long way.
 If you stockpile essential oils now, you’ll find you can store a large amount in very little space.
 In fact, lots of people save money every day by substituting essential oils for everyday first aid, cleaning, personal hygiene, and cooking needs.